mikael-ros/advent-of-code-2024/readme.md

 > [!NOTE]
 > I gave up fairly quickly, because I didn't really see the purpose of it.
 I found that I prefer to work on my own projects instead.
 Maybe next year.
-Archiving so that the little work I have done might prove useful to anyone.
+Archiving so that the little work I have done might prove useful to someone.

 # Advent of code 2024